-Corporate Governance Committee will recommend director candidates to the Board for nomination or appointment.
-The Board's policy is to encourage selection of directors who will contribute to the Company's overall corporate goals.
+Selection of Board Nominees.
+The Board has overall responsibility for the selection of candidates for nomination or appointment to the Board.
+The Nominating and Corporate Governance Committee will recommend director candidates to the Board for nomination or appointment.
+The Board's policy is to encourage selection of directors who will contribute to the Company's overall corporate goals, as further described below.